 POLICY NUMBER: 2110

-2110.1 An annual budget proposal shall be prepared by the General Manager [FINANCE DIRECTOR, or other responsible managing employee].
+2110.1 An annual budget proposal shall be prepared in April by the General Manager, Fire Chief, Finance Director and the Districts Bookkeeper.

 2110.2 Before review by the Board of Directors, the Board's Finance Director shall meet with the General Manager to review his/her annual budget proposal.

-2110.3 The proposed annual budget as reviewed and amended by the Finance Director shall be reviewed by the Board at its regular meeting in [MONTH].
+2110.3 The proposed annual budget as reviewed and amended by the Finance Director shall be reviewed by the Board at its regular meeting in May.

+2110.4 The Board of Directors will hold an open public hearing to allow for community input on the budget during the Board’s regular meeting in June.

-2110.4 The proposed annual budget as amended by the Board during its review shall be adopted at its regular meeting in [MONTH].
+2110.5 The proposed annual budget as amended by the Board during its review shall be adopted at its regular meeting in July.

+2110.6 After the Board of Directors approves the final budget it will be sent to the County and the State Controller's office as required by California regulation and Special Districts law.

+2110.7 A mid-year review of the budget in is to be facilitated in January, with adjustments to the Budget made by the Board as necessary at a public meeting.

 FINACIAL MANAGEMENT | ADMINISTRATION